 What part of God’s disposition should we understand from here?
 God had despised man because man was in enmity to Him, but in His heart, His care, concern, and mercy for humanity remained unchanged.
 Even when He destroyed mankind, His heart remained unchanged.
 When humanity was full of corruption and disobedient toward God to a certain extent, God had to, because of His disposition and His essence, and in accordance with His principles, destroy this humanity.
 But because of God’s essence, He still pitied mankind, and even wanted to use various ways to redeem mankind so they could continue to live.
 Instead, man opposed God, continued to disobey God, and refused to accept God’s salvation, that is, refused to accept His good intentions.
 No matter how God called to them, reminded them, supplied them, helped them, or tolerated them, man did not understand or appreciate it, nor did they pay attention.
 In His pain, God still did not forget to give man His maximum tolerance, waiting for man to turn around.
 After He reached His limit, He did what He had to do without any hesitation.
 In other words, there was a specific time period and process from the moment God planned to destroy mankind to the official start of His work in destroying mankind.
 This process existed for the purpose of enabling man to turn around, and was the last chance God gave to man.
 So what did God do in this period before destroying mankind?
 God did a significant amount of reminding and exhorting work.
 No matter how much pain and sorrow God’s heart was in, He continued to exercise His care, concern, and abundant mercy on humanity.
 What do we see from this?
 Undoubtedly, we see that God’s love for mankind is real and not just something He is paying lip service to.
 It is actual, tangible and appreciable, not fake, adulterated, deceitful or pretentious.
 God never uses any deception or creates fake images to make people see that He is lovable.
 He never uses false testimony to let people see His loveliness, or to flaunt His loveliness and holiness.
 Aren’t these aspects of God’s disposition worthy of man’s love?
 Aren’t they worth worshiping?
 Aren’t they worth cherishing?
 At this point, I want to ask you: After hearing these words, do you think God’s greatness is merely words on a sheet of paper?
 Is God’s loveliness just empty words?
 No!
 Certainly not!
 God’s supremacy, greatness, holiness, tolerance, love, and so forth—all of these various aspects of God’s disposition and essence are put into effect every time He does His work, embodied in His will toward man, and also fulfilled and reflected on every person.
 Regardless of whether you have felt it before, God is caring for every person in every possible way, using His sincere heart, wisdom, and various methods to warm each person’s heart, and awaken each person’s spirit.
 This is an indisputable fact.
 No matter how many people are sitting here, each person has had different experiences of and feelings toward God’s tolerance, patience, and loveliness.
 These experiences of God and these feelings or acknowledgments of Him—in short, all of these positive things are from God.
 So by integrating everyone’s experiences and knowledge of God and combining them with our readings of these Bible passages today, do you now have a more real and proper understanding of God?

-After reading this story and understanding some of God’s disposition revealed through this event, what kind of brand new appreciation do you have of God?
+After reading this story and understanding some of God’s disposition revealed through this event, what kind of brand-new appreciation do you have of God?
 Has it given you a deeper understanding of God and His heart?
 Do you feel different now when you look at Noah’s story again?
 According to your views, would it have been unnecessary to communicate these Bible verses?
 Now that we have communicated them, do you think it was unnecessary?
 It was necessary, right?
 Even though what we read is a story, it is a true record of the work God had once done.
 My aim was not to let you comprehend the details of these stories or this character, nor was it so you can go study this character, and certainly not so you will go back and study the Bible again.
 Do you understand?
 So have these stories helped your knowledge of God?
 What has this story added to your understanding of God?
-Tell us, brothers and sisters from the Hong Kong churches.
+Tell us, brothers and sisters from Hong Kong.
 (We saw that God’s love is something none of us corrupt humans possess.)
-Tell us, brothers and sisters from the Korean churches.
+Tell us, brothers and sisters from South Korea.
 (God’s love for man is real.
 God’s love for man carries His disposition and carries His greatness, holiness, supremacy, and His tolerance.
-Through such a story we can better appreciate that all of these are part of God’s disposition, and that it is worth us trying to gain a deeper understanding of it.)
+It is worth us trying to gain a deeper understanding of it.)
 (Through the communication just then, on the one hand, I can see God’s righteous and holy disposition, and I can also see the concern God has for mankind, God’s mercy toward mankind, and that everything God does and every thought and idea He has all reveals His love and concern for humanity.)
 (My understanding in the past was that God used a flood to destroy the world because mankind had become evil to a certain extent, and it was as though God destroyed this humanity because He loathed them.
 It was only after God talked about Noah’s story today and said that God’s heart was bleeding that I realize that God was actually reluctant to let go of this humanity.
 It was only because mankind was too disobedient that God had no choice but to destroy them.
 In fact, God’s heart at this time was very sad.
 From this I can see in God’s disposition His care and concern for mankind.
-This is something I didn’t know before.
-I used to think it was because mankind was too evil, so God destroyed them.
-That’s how superficial my understanding was.)
+This is something I didn’t know before.)
 Very good!
 You can go next.
 (I was very affected after listening.
 I’ve read the Bible in the past, but I’ve never had an experience like today where God directly dissects these things so we can get to know Him.
 For God to take us along like this to get to see the Bible let me know that God’s essence before man’s corruption was love and care for mankind.
 From the time man became corrupted to the last days of now, even though God carries a righteous disposition, His love and care remains unchanged.
 This shows that the essence of God’s love, from creation until now, regardless of whether man is corrupted, never changes.)
 (Today I saw that God’s essence will not alter due to a change in time or the location of His work.
 I also saw that, no matter if God is creating the world or destroying it after man becomes corrupted, everything He does has meaning and contains His disposition.
 I therefore saw that God’s love is infinite and immeasurable, and I also saw, like what the other brothers and sisters mentioned, God’s care and mercy toward mankind when He destroyed the world.)
 (These were things I indeed did not know about before.
 After listening today, I feel that God is truly credible, truly trustworthy, worth believing in, and that He indeed exists.
 I can genuinely appreciate in my heart that God’s disposition and love is really this concrete.
 This is a feeling I have after listening today.)
 Excellent!
 It seems you have all taken what you’ve heard to heart.

 Have you noticed a particular fact from all Bible verses, including all of the Bible stories we communicated today?
 Has God ever used His own language to express His own thoughts or explain His love and care for humanity?
 Is there a record of Him using plain language to state how much He is concerned for or loves mankind?
 No!
 Isn’t that right?
 There are so many among you who have read the Bible or books other than the Bible.
 Have any of you seen such words?
 The answer is definitely no!
 That is, in the records of the Bible, including God’s words or the documenting of His work, God has never in any era or any period used His own methods to describe His feelings or express His love and care for mankind, nor has God ever used speech or any actions to convey His feelings and emotions—isn’t that a fact?
 Why do I say that?
 Why do I have to mention this?
 It is because this also contains God’s loveliness and His disposition.